-(c) Rulemaking Under Flammable Fabrics Act.-
+(c) RULEMAKING UNDER FLAMMABLE FABRICS ACT.-

 (1) IN GENERAL.-Section 4 of the Flammable Fabrics Act (15 U.S.C.
-1193) is amendedposed rulemaking or"; (B) by striking "unless, not less than 60 days after publication of the notice required in subsection (g), the" in subsection (i) and inserting "unless the"; and (C) by striking "Committee on Commerce" and all that follows through "Representatives." in subsection (i), and inserting "appropriate Congressional committees.
+1193) is amendedposed rulemaking or";

+(A) by striking "shall be commenced" in subsection (g) and inserting "may be commenced by a notice of proin subsection (i) and inserting "unless the"; and (C) by striking "Committee on Commerce" and all that follows through "Representatives." in subsection (i), and inserting "appropriate Congressional committees.
 Nothing in this subsection shall preclude any person from submitting an existing standard or portion of a standard as a proposed regulation."